ChTiSh/ChTiSh/README.md

 - 👋 Hi, I’m @ChTiSh
-- 👀 I’m interested in reading novels and finding good food
+- 👀 I’m interested in travelling, reading novels and finding good food
-- 🌱 I’m currently learning many things to become a fullstack developer
+- 🌱 Always learning and happy to solve problems
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me ...
 Email:chentina.shen@gmail.com   |   LinkedIn: www.linkedin.com/in/chentshen